Key Discoveries from “Innovating Inclusive Study Startup and Recruitment”: An Innovation Summit

 by Beau Bruneau, Innovations Business Analyst at Florence

-More than 500 clinical trial professionals signed up for Florence’s February 2022 Innovation Summit, which included roundtable discussions on site selection, the Site Initiation Visit (SIV), and inclusivity in recruitment.
+During Florence’s February 2022 Innovation Summit, over 250 clinical trial professionals met for roundtable discussions on site selection, the Site Initiation Visit (SIV), and inclusivity in recruitment.
 The keynote was a panel with Diversity, Inclusion, and Equity expert Tiffany Whitlow of Acclinate.

 Missed our event but want to know how you can make your recruitment, start-up, and site selection process more inclusive without sacrificing efficiency?
 Here are the main takeaways from the panels and roundtables: